What exactly is Porteus Kiosk?

 Our system can be used as internet kiosk or other publicly available web terminal in schools, libraries, cafes, hotels, offices, tourist centers and the like.
 Another possibility is to use Porteus Kiosk for displaying information, advertisements, pictures or streaming videos to digital signage deployments.
 It can also act as a diskless (if booted over a network) workstation in companies that use browsers as their main working tool, such as customer support centers.

-The kiosk will run on both 32-bit (i486 or greater) and 64-bit (x86_64) systems and can be installed on CD/DVD, USB flash drive, hard drive, SSD/eMMC devices, or any other bootable storage media such as Compact Flash or SD/MMC memory cards.
+Porteus Kiosk can be installed on CD/DVD, USB flash drive, hard drive, SSD/eMMC devices, or any other bootable storage media such as Compact Flash or SD/MMC memory cards.
 Porteus Kiosk is extremely lightweight in terms of size and used resources.
-The default image is around 50MB while the size of your custom kiosk ISO will depend on your choice of the browser and extra components such as Adobe Flash, Java, additional fonts and other.
+The default image is around 80MB while the size of your custom kiosk ISO will depend on your choice of the browser and extra components such as Adobe Flash, Java, Citrix Receiver, printing, additional fonts and other.

 Touchscreen hardware is supported out of the box if opensource drivers are included in the Linux kernel.
-Certain models do not work or have limited functionality so integration of proprietary drivers like ELO, eGalax, PQLabs, POSTouch, GeneralTouch or other with Porteus Kiosk installation ISO is necessary.
-This could be done by following our kiosk modification guide or we could do this job for you through the commercial customized kiosk builds service.
-Please query the touchscreen manufacturer about the Linux compatibility before you buy the hardware.
+Certain models do not work or have limited functionality so integration of the proprietary drivers like ELO, eGalax, PQLabs, POSTouch, Displax, GeneralTouch or other with our system is necessary.
+This could be done by following our kiosk modification guide or we could do this job for you through the commercial customized builds service.

-Porteus Kiosk supports over 5 thousand inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
-A full list of currently suppored models can be find under this link.
+Porteus Kiosk supports over 8000 inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
+A full list of currently suppored models can be found under this link.

-NOTE: ARM devices (Raspberry PI, Odroid, CubieBoard, BeagleBone, etc) are currently not supported by Porteus Kiosk although this may change in the future.
+ARM devices (Raspberry Pi, Odroid, CubieBoard, BeagleBone, etc) are currently not supported by Porteus Kiosk although this may change in the future.

-Number of system installations including Porteus Kiosk Server.
+Number of system installations including Porteus Kiosk variant "Cloud", Porteus Kiosk variant "ThinClient" and Porteus Kiosk Server.
 Statistics are updated every 10 mins.

 Sample deployments are presented under this link.